Brian Leddin: Controversies

 In June 2021, Leddin was accused of a conflict of interest after it was revealed that Arup, his former employer of five years, were consulting engineers on the Shannon LNG project.
 Leddin denied knowing that his former employers were acting as consulting engineers for the project, as he had left the company at that stage.
 He outlined that any ruling on amendments out of order is on the advice of the Oireachtas officials and that this advice is strictly in compliance with standing orders.
 The Bills Office in the Houses of the Oireachtas scrutinises the text of any amendments to a bill submitted by members as it goes through Committee Stage and Report Stage to ensure it complies with Standing Orders, Rulings of the Chair and other matters of order.

 Leddin came under fire for posting an image on Twitter in July 2021 of a scene from Father Ted where the character Tom is shooting crows, in response to a discussion about managing seagulls.
 Pauline McLynn criticised him for the post, saying they were "disgraceful" and that the Green Party should be "appalled" by his behaviour".
 Leddin responded that the image was posted in jest and reiterated his commitment to animal welfare and protection.

-In August 2021, Leddin met with his party's executive after comments he made referring to a woman he was previously involved in a romantic relationship with 'unhinged' and craved fame in a private, non-political WhatsApp group chat with male and female friends was leaked by one of the members for which his fellow Green Party TD Neasa Hourigan called for him to be sanctioned.
+In August 2021, Leddin met with his party's executive after comments he made referring to a woman he was previously involved in a romantic relationship with 'unhinged' and craved fame in a private, non-political WhatsApp group chat with male and female friends was maliciously leaked by one of the members for which his fellow Green Party TD Neasa Hourigan called for him to be sanctioned.
 The democratically elected Executive Council of the Green Party made the decision not to sanction him.
+Neither Leddin nor any member of the private WhatsApp group were contacted by the gardaí regarding the content of the group chat.

 He resigned from the Green Party in October 2025, citing its support for Catherine Connolly in the 2025 presidential election.